-The development proposed by this project is the drainage of 46,000 acres of swamp land in Warner Valley, the irrigation of 33,000 acres of these lands in the south end by gravity canals, and pumping to irrigate 27,000 acres in the north end.
+The development proposed by this project is the drainage of 46,000 acres of Warner Valley swamp land, the irrigation of 33,000 acres of these lands in the south end by gravity canals, and pumping to irrigate 27,000 acres in the north end.

 The features to which this report has special reference are: